-The Orskov Foundation provides grants that help individual students with funding to cover training needs and support a focused programme of community projects in Malawi, Rwanda, Indonesia, and Cambodia.
+The Orskov Foundation grants help individual students with funding to cover training needs and support a focused programme of community projects in developing countries.

 Offered Annually?
 Yes